yottapanda/website/content/posts/website.md

 title: "This Website"
 date: 2023-12-22
 draft: false
-description: "The evolution of this website and how it's built"
+description: &description "The evolution of this website and how it's built"
-summary: "The evolution of this website and how it's built"
-tags: ["website", "docker", "nginx", "hugo"]
+tags: &tags ["website", "docker", "nginx", "hugo"]
-keywords: ["website", "docker", "nginx", "hugo"]
-categories:
-    - Apps
+summary: *description
+keywords: *tags
 ---
 ## Introduction